Please note that this provides a guide only. Consultation should be undertaken with Council staff prior to lodgement of any application.

-All developments, regardless of who is appointed the PCA, must give seven days notice in writing of their intention to start demolition work and two days notice in writing of their intention to start construction work.
+All developments, regardless of who is appointed the PC, must give seven days notice in writing of their intention to start demolition work and two days notice in writing of their intention to start construction work.
 This includes demolition applications where there is no Construction Certificate or PCA appointed.

 What if I want to change my approved plans?